Welcome to the OX5 Aviation Pioneers

 Wing charters were issued with the District of Columbia receiving Charter #1, Virginia, Charter #2, California, Charter #3 and Florida, Charter#4.
 By the end of 1957, twenty-two wings had been chartered.

 On May 15, 1971, the OX5 Aviation Pioneers Hall of Fame was inaugurated.
-A long time dream of Johnny Evans of Pennsylvania, and one of the founding members, the Hall of Fame was made an important part of the OX5 Aviation Pioneers by then president, Karl E. Voeilter of Florida.
-Since then, 331 distinguished aviation people who have contributed significantly to the progress, growth, or safety of aviation on a national scale, have been honored for their exploits.
+A long time dream of Johnny Evans of Pennsylvania, a founding member, the Hall of Fame was made an important part of the OX5 Aviation Pioneers by then president, Karl E. Voeilter of Florida.
+Since then, 335 distinguished aviation people who have contributed significantly to the progress, growth, or safety of aviation on a national scale, have been honored for their exploits.
 The Hall of Fame has attracted attention throughout the world and has contributed immeasurably to the prestige and prominence of the OX5 Aviation Pioneers.

 In addition, the OX5 Aviation Pioneers conduct an Awards Program which also pays tribute to the outstanding contributions of its members.